-- Alumni and Parent Programs schedules times and locations.
+- Alumni and Parent Programs will schedule times and locations.

 - Class programs will be scheduled on both Friday and Saturday.

-- See our printable Program Form or online form to help plan class programs.
+- Use our Program Form (print-friendly PDF or online) to help plan class programs.

-This committee is responsible for developing class-sponsored panels and lectures.
-These Friday and Saturday programs are a major attraction and include many different presentations and panels as well as book signings, wine tastings, concerts and debates.
-Altogether there are more than 70 class programs, all well attended.
+This committee is responsible for developing class-sponsored panels and lectures that foster intellectual engagement, community and connection.
+These Friday and Saturday programs are a key piece of the Reunion experience and include many different presentations and panels, as well as activities such as book signings, wine tastings and concerts.
 Programs should run no more than 60 minutes, including time for questions and answers.
 There will be 15 to 30 minutes between each program to allow for generous travel times between buildings.
-We recommend that each class sponsor approximately five programs.
-There are five available slots for public class programs on Friday (9 a.m., 10:30 a.m., 1 p.m., 2:30 p.m., 4 p.m.) and five on Saturday (9 a.m., 1:30 p.m., 2:45 p.m., and 4 p.m.)
-Classes are welcome to add additional private programs between 5 and 8 p.m. on Friday and Saturday, and other private or public programs like concerts and screenings after 8 p.m.
+We recommend that each class sponsor up to three programs, with five program spaces offered for the 25th and 50th Reunion classes.
+Due to timing and space considerations, if more than three class programs are desired, you will need to discuss this with your class liaison prior to the program submission deadline.
+There are five available slots for public class programs on Friday (9 a.m., 10:30 a.m., 1 p.m., 2:30 p.m. and 4 p.m.) and four on Saturday (9 a.m., 10:15 a.m., 1:45 p.m. and 3 p.m.)
+Classes are welcome to add additional private programs between 5:15 and 8 p.m. on Friday and 4:15 and 8 p.m. on Saturday, and other private or public programs like concerts and screenings after 8 p.m.

-An extraordinary collection of individuals gathers for Reunion—alumni, their families and guests, and a number of faculty, staff and current students.
+An extraordinary collection of individuals gathers for Reunion—alumni, their families and guests, as well as a number of faculty, staff and current students.
 The mix of interests, abilities, professions, avocations and characters is amazing.
-The trick is to find those classmates who, alone or with other classmates or faculty, can create blockbuster programs for your class.
-Some classes also feature spouses as speakers and panelists.
+The goal is to find those classmates who, alone or with other classmates or faculty, can create engaging, intellectually stimulating programs for your class.
+Some classes also feature spouses or family members as speakers and panelists.
 Your class liaison will work with you to help provide suggestions and lists of classmates.

-In mid-April, after the programs are assigned, a schedule will be sent to program chairs and participants.
+By early April, a draft schedule will be sent to program chairs and participants.
 This provides them with an opportunity to review the information and make any necessary revisions.
-For a general outline of Reunion activities, please refer to the sample Reunion schedule.
+For a general outline of Reunion activities, please refer to the General Reunion Schedule.